kata198/indexedredis/README.md

 **Type**

-You can have a value automatically cast to a certain type (which saves a step if you need to filter further through the QueryableList results, like age__gt=15)
+You can have a value automatically cast to a certain type (which saves a step if you need to filter further through the QueryableList results, like age\_\_gt=15)

 by passing that type as "valueType". (e.x.
 IRField('age', valueType=int))

 If you use "bool", the values 0 and case insensitive string 'false' will result in False, and 1 or 'true' will result in True.

-Be careful using floats, different hosts will have different floating point representations for the same value.
-Don't expect
+When using floats, consider using IRFixedPointField, which supports indexing and the same representation regardless of platform (unlike "float").

 floats to work cross-platform.
 Use a fixed point number as the string type ( like myFixedPoint = '%2.5f' %( 10.12345 ) )